 Flying

-You can fly from San Jose to Tamarindo which costs around $100 one way and is a 30 minute flight.
+You can fly from San Jose to Tamarindo which costs around $150 USD one way with Sansa Air, it is a 30 minute flight.

 Bus